relh/myst/README.md

 </table>

 ## Install

+Now PyTorch doesn't use Conda so this won't work.
+You will probably need to setup some more things to run this, just let me know if you need help. :)

 `mamba install -y pytorch torchvision torchaudio pytorch-cuda=12.1 diffusers xformers pytorch3d -c pytorch -c nvidia -c pytorch3d -c conda-forge`

 ## Run
 `python run.py`

-You will probably need to setup some more things to run this, just let me know if you need help. :)